 Despite the prime collection sites and efforts of dedicated collection teams, the vast majority of meteorites that fall on Antarctica still end up being carried in the ice down the sea.

 There is one kind of meteorite that is not found very often in Antarctica however and they are those that contain iron.
 Elsewhere, they represent about 5.5% of all meteorites found, but only make up about 0.5% of those found in Antarctica.
 The reason for this is thought to be that as this type reach the surface as it is eroded by the wind, the heat of the sun warms them up disproportionately and they melt down into the ice surface once more, and so may be below the surface out of sight most of the time.
 A sensing rig for these iron meteorites is being developed based on technology used to detect landmines that are buried just beneath the surface.
-Testing is due to begin in the 2018/19 field season with wider use the following year if it is successful.

 An Other-Wordly Place